chatbotgang/exam-local-chat/README.md

 - Users can input their names and enter the chat room.
 - Users can input another username when opening a brand new browser tab.
 - If a username has been entered in a browser tab, the name should be kept after refreshing the tab.
 - Names can be duplicated across tabs and are treated as the same user.
+Names can be duplicated across tabs and are treated as the same user.
+A join message won't be duplicated if the user is already logged in, and the leave message will only be appended when all of the user's tabs are closed.
 - The scrollbar remains at the bottom unless manually scrolled away from the bottom (consider all possible scenarios).
 - When a message is sent by me (current tab's user), the scrollbar automatically scrolls to the bottom.
 - Pressing <kbd>Enter</kbd> sends the message, and <kbd>Shift</kbd> + <kbd>Enter</kbd> sends line breaks.